 You could even plot the results over time to see what the anomaly scores are – perhaps comparing this to a service health score or another metric that provides more context about the health of your environment.

-Note that if you have over 1000 services or community labels in your data, you may want to consider training separate density function models (perhaps by service or community) to manage the load on your Splunk instance.
+If you have over 1000 services or community labels in your data, you may want to consider training separate density function models (perhaps by service or community) to manage the load on your Splunk instance.

-The other consideration is that these results only tell you about unusual volumes of alerts.
+These results only tell you about unusual volumes of alerts.
 They don’t have much context about what has made up those alerts.

 Recognize unusual sourcetype combinations